 Wilsons promontory is an extremely popular location with Australians and accommodations can be fully booked up to a year in advance during school holidays, but for some reason I did not see it on many “must-see in Australia” lists and I was not really planning to got there.
 That is, until my cousin, who was on a working holiday visa in Australia at the time, took a bombastic selfie with a wild wombat.
 Wombats are one of those special little critters, which are unique to Australia and ever since I’ve found out that wombats poop cubes, I’d wanted to meet them.
 They are also adorable in every possible way and can be quite deadly with their claws.

-So, in Wilsons promontory, I finally got my wish and encountered several wild wombats, and we even found a wombat hole.
+So, in Wilsons promontory, I finally got my wish and encountered several wild wombats, and my friend and I even found a wombat hole.

 The wombat encounter

-You can read a bit more about how I ended up there, the epic journey to find the wild wombats and see the wombat hole video here.
-If nature is your thing, I’d say the Prom should definitely be on your list.
-It is unfortunately impossible to visit without a car, so it would be best to rent one and even plan a multi-day visit.
+To avoid cluttering this post, you can read a bit more about how I ended up there, the epic journey to find the wild wombats and see the wombat hole video here.
+If nature is your thing, I’d say the Prom should definitely be on your list!
+It is unfortunately impossible to visit without a car though, so it would be best to rent one and even plan a multi-day visit if circumstances permit.

 Everyone knows engineers and bloggers are fuelled by coffee.
 Since I'm both, I need double the amount!
 Also, I don't use ads, so I'm super grateful for your support.
 Thank you!